jsdealy/latin/miscellae/guideToLatinConversation.md

 1 An and annon serve to announce the second part of an interrogation which has two members, and correspond to or.
-They begin a proposition which stands as an explana- tion or as an answer to another ; we could not say an no- visti Euclionem f
+They begin a proposition which stands as an explanation or as an answer to another ; we could not say an novisti Euclionem f

 2 Numquid is stronger than num.